r00tkit77/nessus_mcp_server/README.md

-# CMDB-NVD-NESSUS MCP Server
+# NESSUS MCP Server

-A **Model Context Protocol (MCP) server** for end-to-end vulnerability management automation.
+A **Model Context Protocol (MCP) server** for vulnerability management automation.
 This system integrates Tenable Nessus scanning with CVE enrichment from NIST NVD, threat intelligence from CISA KEV, asset context from a CMDB, and **LLM-driven reasoning** to prioritize and report vulnerabilities.

 ---